yggdrasil-network/yggdrasil-network.github.io/configuration.md

 If you installed Yggdrasil through one of the platform packages (i.e. macOS, Debian, RPM) then a default configuration file may already exist in `/etc/yggdrasil.conf`.

+On some systems, configuration file could be located at `/etc/yggdrasil/yggdrasil.conf`.

 Otherwise, you can generate a configuration file in the following ways:

 | **Generate HJSON**: | `yggdrasil -genconf > /etc/yggdrasil.conf` |